ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ```
 {: codeblock}

-Scale your {{site.data.keyword.databases-for-elasticsearch}} instance to Isolated Compute with the same `"host_flavor"` parameter, set to the desired Isolated size.
+Scale your {{site.data.keyword.databases-for-mongodb}} instance to Isolated Compute with the same `"host_flavor"` parameter, set to the desired Isolated size.
 This command works to scale your database instance to a different Isolated Compute size, as well as to move from another host flavor to the Isolated Compute host flavor.
 Available hosting sizes and their `host_flavor value` parameters are listed in [Table 1](#host-flavor-parameter-terraform).
 For example, `{"host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both an Isolated size selection and separate CPU and RAM allocation selections.

 To implement your change, run `terraform apply`.